 Tofu is one of those foods that sparks debate.

-This may leave you wondering whether tofu should be a part of your diet or not.
+This may leave you wondering whether you should eat tofu or not.

-This article takes a detailed look at tofu and its health effects, both good and bad.
+This article takes a detailed look at tofu and its health effects to determine whether it’s good for you.

-Tofu is a food made of condensed soy milk that is pressed into solid white blocks.
-It originated in China, and the process is quite similar to how cheese is made.
+Tofu is a food made of condensed soy milk that is pressed into solid white blocks in a process quite similar to cheesemaking.
+It originated in China.

 Rumor has it that a Chinese cook discovered tofu more than 2,000 years ago by accidentally mixing a batch of fresh soy milk with nigari.

 Nigari is what remains when salt is extracted from seawater.
 It is a mineral-rich coagulant used to help tofu solidify and keep its form.

 Most of the world's soybeans are currently grown in the US, and a very large proportion is genetically modified (GMO).

 Although GMOs are controversial, research has so far not found them to be harmful to human health (1).

 However, if you're worried about it, simply opt for non-GMO, organic tofu brands.